We surveyed 200+ security practitioners to discover the state of device management in 2022.

 idle_timeout: 5m

-Maximum amount of time to wait for a Redis connection if the max_open_conns limit is reached.
+The maximum time to wait for a Redis connection if the max_open_conns limit is reached.
 A value of 0 means no wait.
-This is ignored if Redis is not running in cluster mode.

 redis: